 (a) Nuclear Resources; and

 (b) Resources with ONTEST Current Operating Plan (COP) Status.

+For the purpose of calculating the HA Reserve, the component of an ESR that is modeled as a Generation Resource is considered a Generation Resource and the component of an ESR that is modeled as a Controllable Load Resource is considered a Load Resource.

 2) For each SCED interval in the study period, calculate the system-wide available SCED reserve using SCED telemetry and solution as:

-SCED Reserve = SCED On-Line Gen HSL – SCED Gen Base Point + SCED On-Line Load Telemetry RRS Schedule + SCED On-Line Load Telemetry Reg-Up Responsibility + SCED On-Line Load Telemetry Non-Spin Schedule + SCED Off-Line Gen OFFNS HSL + SCED Off-Line RTCST30HSL - SCED under-generation Power Balance MW
+SCED Reserve = SCED On-Line Gen HSL – SCED Gen Base Point + SCED On-Line ESR Capacity + SCED On-Line Load Telemetry RRS Schedule + SCED On-Line Load Telemetry Reg-Up Responsibility + SCED On-Line Load Telemetry Non-Spin Schedule + SCED Off-Line Gen OFFNS HSL + SCED Off-Line RTCST30HSL - SCED under-generation Power Balance MW

 The calculation above excludes the following Generation Resources: